schollz/find3/doc/faq.md

 ### How long does it take to learn a location? {#training-time}

 At a minimum you you should do learning in each location for about 5 minutes.
 After that, you can go to the dashboard to see the results of your training.
-To see the dashboard, goto `https://cloud.internalpositioning.com/view/dashboard/FAMILY`.
+To see the dashboard, goto [cloud.internalpositioning.com](https://cloud.internalpositioning.com) and sign in with your family name.
 At the dashboard you will the results from the last calibration, which may look like:

 <center>
 <img src="/images/accuracy2.png">